DimitarDDD/project1/ReadME.md

 Graph-project
 Company website - Stream 1 Project

-This is a website focused on car market in norway in last ten years (2007-2017).
+This website is intended for users  to gain information and be potential clients of the company.

 User Experience
-This website is intended for users  to gain information and be potential clients of the company.
 Used a CSS to size  the image on the every page.
 Used opacity for some of the pages the text to be more readable.
 Logo was sized as well to fit in  the navbar.
 Carousel effect was used for products page to present the images.
 In contact page is the contact form with a google maps location marker.
+The navbar is responsive and stays on top.
+On a small screens the navbar is collapsable.

 Technologies
 JavaScript